aadesbiens/caRbs/README.md

 ## Usage

-A comprehensive vignette series is forthcoming.
-For a quick test drive, try out the following code using the `sproduction` function as an
+For a quick test drive, try out the following code using the `sproduction` function as an example:
-example:

 ``` r
 library(caRbs) # load package